garrettmcneill/swing-animator-mvc-framework/README.md

 - Each pair of arguments are ordered.
 That is, if the user types -in then the next input must be the name of an input file, and so on.
 - Providing an input file (the -in pair), and a view (the -view pair) are mandatory.
-If the output is not specified and the view needs it, the default should be System.out.
-If the speed is not specified and the view needs it, the default is 1 tick per second.
+If the output is not specified, and the view needs it, the default should be System.out.
+If the speed is not specified, and the view needs it, the default is 1 tick per second.

 <br /><br />

+### Changes since version 0.7 (week 2)

+In our EasyAnimator main() method, we had a mock controller.
+In this iteration, we moved it to its own controller package.

+- We expanded visual view to include playback, and added various functionality support the buttons.

+- We added the playback functionality within the controller.

+- We refactored the view interface to support this new functionality.

+- We added UnsupportedOperationExceptions to each of the views for methods that are not supported.

+- We added all the necessary callback functionality between the playback view and the controller.

-### Changes since the last Version
+### Changes since version 0.5 (week 1)

 We had to do a number of changes to our code to be able to adapt our code to the provided interface and be able to build animations from the provided files.